Royce-Coolidge/Rowleys_Coding_CheatSheet/docs/developme_git.md

 -   version manage anything (text files, video, images)
 -   run everything on the command line (Graphical User Interfaces, or GUI's are available)

-### Module Outline

--   Introduction to version management
--   Git architecture and how it works
--   Basic Git commands
--   Git in the real world, giving it a go!
--   Best practice for use
--   Git workflows and project strategy
--   Workflows applied

 ### Why version manage?